ni/niflexlogger-plugins/CONTRIBUTING.md

        this project or the open source license(s) involved.

 (taken from [developercertificate.org](https://developercertificate.org/))

+Each contributed plug-in is expected to include its own licensing attestation.
+If not, the following license will be the default license.

 See [LICENSE](https://github.com/ni/niflexlogger-plugins/blob/main/LICENSE)
 for details about how *niflexlogger-plugins* is licensed.